alexirpan/alexirpan.github.io/_posts/2018-02-21-blog-paper.markdown

 author was trying to figure out how to get their paper to fit within the page limit for one of the ML conferences.

-The research paper format encourages the author to be complete.
-That's fine!
-I don't think papers should be written any differently.
+**The research paper format encourages the authors to be complete.** That's fine!
+I don't think papers need to change.
 Papers are written for everyone, from the enthusiast to the new undergrad and the tenured professor.
 It's just that very few people need everything that's in the paper.
-These days, I usually read papers for their key ideas, and only read more closely if I'm trying to reproduce or extend their results.
+These days, I usually read papers for their key ideas, and only read more closely if I'm trying to reproduce or extend its results.
 Once you strip out the problem definition, skip the careful qualification to prior work, and accept the intervening details on faith, the core idea is often just a few paragraphs.

-Here is a paraphrased reviewer comment from a paper I worked on: "your 2 minute video was better at explaining your work than the paper itself."
+Here is a paraphrased reviewer comment from a paper I worked on: "Your 2 minute video was better at explaining your work than the paper itself."
 Isn't that interesting?
 It's technically wrong, since the video didn't mention any of the implementation details.
-And at the same time, I found myself agreeing with that revieiwer.
+And at the same time, I found myself agreeing with the comment.

-Everyone says that conferences are less about the papers, and more about networking and talking shop with other people in the field.
-Papers are important, but they aren't the only way to contribute something.
+The RL blog post argues many things, but one thing it's shown is that papers aren't the only way to contribute to a field.
+Papers matter, but they're not the only thing that matters.
+Yes, blog posts are one way to contribute, but there's also open-sourcing code, advocating for best practices, and creating tutorials for newcomers.

 I went to NIPS last year.
 Over the course of a week, [679 papers](https://unsupervisedmethods.com/nips-accepted-papers-stats-26f124843aa0) were presented.
 At the end of NIPS, what was everyone talking about?
 [Ali Rahimi's Test of Time talk](http://www.argmin.net/2017/12/05/kitchen-sinks/).

 Food for thought.